Article No. 327

-Table 2 reveals 2012 was an exemplorary year for PRO compliance.
-Although not 100% performance was above 90% for both PRO versions.
+Table 2 reveals 2012 was an exemplary year for PRO compliance.
+Although not 100%, performance was still above 90% for both PRO versions.
 However as the number of patients enrolled increased in subsequent years, the percentage of new patients completing PROs , apart from in 2014, drops significantly, even more so in 2018 and 2019.

 The data in Tables 1 and 2 is restricted to what happens to PROs at the beginning of a patient’s participation in the Registry.
 It does not reveal what happens as the patient’s participation continues into subsequent years.
-It cannot be concluded therefore whether there is any improvement with more experience or a greater fall off as the novelty and enthusiam of joining the Registry wears off, or a habit of non compliance is embeded.
+It cannot be concluded therefore whether there is any improvement with more experience, or a greater fall off of compliance as the novelty and enthusiasm of joining the Registry wears off, or a habit of non compliance is embedded.

 395 in total did not meet their obligations in their enrollment year, and although they may provide PROs later, they cannot go back to that important moment.
 They may even be more likely to not provide PROs in the future.

 In Part 3 of “How are you doing?” the implications of an increase in non compliance with PRO obligations will be discussed and how the current trend might be reversed.

 Click HERE to go to Part 1 or HERE to move on to Part 3.